SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 or being half asleep, or, at most, mumbling wretchedly a few vocal prayers without one whit of interior recollection.
 Resolve, then, to embrace this most sweet and easy way of hearing Mass with profit, which consists in paying the four great debts due to God, and be very sure that in a short time you will make an abundant acquisition of the rarest graces.
-After trying this plan, it will never again enter your mind to say,"A Mass more or less is of no consequence."XI.
+After trying this plan, it will never again enter your mind to say,"A Mass more or less is of no consequence."
+## XI.
 As for the way of making a spiritual Communion at the time when the priest communicates at Mass, as was alluded to above, it behooves one to know the doctrine laid down by the holy Council of Trent, which says that men may receive the Holy Sacrament in three manners: the first, only sacramentally;